risawitama/verbose-potato/README.md

-## What did the pirate say on his 80th birthday?
-Aye Matey!
+## What did the calculator say to the student?
+You can count on me.